Amazon is big ... really, really big; workforce hits 500K

 NEW YORK (AP) — Need more proof that Amazon is big?
 It came this week.

-When it reported its quarterly performance Thursday, Amazon revealed that another 150 million people had become members of its Prime service, which offers faster shipping and other perks.
-On Friday, even while the Dow tumbled tumbled 600 points, Amazon shares soared passed $2,000 apiece, doubling in price in about two years.
-That puts Amazon among an exclusive club, Alphabet, Google's parent company, Apple and Microsoft, as a corporation with a value exceeding $1 trillion.
+When it reported its quarterly performance Thursday , Amazon revealed that 150 million people were paying to be members of its Prime service, w hich offers faster shipping and other perks.
+On Friday, even while the Dow fell 600 points, Amazon shares soared passed $2,000 apiece, doubling in price in about two years.

-Amazon's massive growth comes with increased scrutiny.
+Amazon's growth comes with increased scrutiny.
 Some Democratic presidential candidates want to break it up.
 Others want it to pay more taxes.
-It is a regular target of President Donald Trump, who has been, tweeting similar complaints as he fights with Amazon founder Jeff Bezos, who also owns the Washington Post.
+It is a regular target of President Donald Trump, who has been tweeting similar complaints as he fights with Amazon founder Jeff Bezos, who also owns The Washington Post.
 Amazon has said it shouldn't be broken up, and that it pays all the taxes it owes.

 Being under the microscope has not slowed its phenomenal growth.
 Sales during the holiday season soared.
 Its other businesses, including cloud computing and advertising, grew, too, despite increased competition from other big tech companies.

-Note: This story was corrected to say Amazon has 30,000 workers in tech offices, not 30,000 tech offices.